 Myth #4: CBD is Good, THC is Bad

 Because CBD is non-psychoactive, some people are under the impression that is the “good” cannabinoid and THC is the “bad” one.
 In reality, both THC and CBD (and the other parts of the cannabis plant, for that matter) have incredible therapeutic benefits.

 CBD can dampen some of the psychoactive aspects of THC (lower the ‘high’), and it can also enhance many of THC’s therapeutic effects.
-For example, the combination of THC and CBD can work better at treating pain and inflammation that CBD alone.

 We do offer full spectrum products throughout the site, and some do contain trace amounts of naturally occurring THC to capitalize on the entourage effect.

 Of course, if you don’t live in a state where cannabis has been legalized, using high THC products most likely won’t be an option for you.
 However, if you live in one of the states that have a medical or recreational program, keep in mind that THC doesn’t need to be vilified.
 Both cannabinoids have important benefits that can help you overcome a variety of conditions.

 Myth #5: All CBD Products are the Same

 Maybe you’re ready to try CBD but don’t know how to choose the right CBD products.
 Some businesses would have you believe that all products are the same.
 This certainly isn’t true, though.

 Just like any product on the market, some CBD products are of a higher quality than others.

 The quality of a CBD product depends primarily on where the CBD comes from.
 In order to see the greatest benefits from your CBD oil or other product, it’s important to make sure you’re buying from a company that makes its products from organic plants that are grown in the United States or Europe.